Alumni Stories & Careers

 Designers in education and industry routinely and assuredly assert that design thinking strategies can deliver the “game-changing” ideas needed to address the critical and complex problems of our times.
 Frequently, however, it seems we’re seduced by and fall in love with the promise(s) of these ideas and are less committed to following through with their actual realization with the same degree of passion.

 In an effort to provide an alternative model of design and craft education and practice, first-year MFA AC+D students begin the program with a pre-semester, 10-day collaborative design-build intensive.
-During the project, students meet with stakeholders and clients to identify goals and needs for the project, collaboratively brainstorm possible solutions and consider material and budget limitations.
+During the project, students meet with the community and clients to identify goals and needs for the project, collaboratively brainstorm possible solutions and consider material and budget limitations.
 The project culminates with the collective fabrication and installation of a finalized product.

 High Desert Field Trips